 Most of the decorations are intact, totally enchanting, and able to reveal the use of several artistic elements and how it is created and used.
 The two first passages of the tomb have scenes from the litany of Ra and the third scene of the tomb is the book of caverns while the anteroom is decorated with images of the book of the dead.
 The walls of the tomb hold parts of the book of gates, books of the heavens, and the Amduat.
 The sarcophagus of the pharaoh Ramses IV is broken at one end, the lid is missing and the mummy was removed.
 The tomb's façade is decorated with images and illustrations depicting the king's coronation with the pictures of Isis and Nephyths venerating the sun disk, the ceilings have pictures of winged scarabs with spread wings, vultures, and falcons.

 The Valley of the Kings is filled with pure magic and allure which enchant any person who comes across it.
-The ancient lands of Luxor and Aswan are calling your name so don’t miss this chance to be among living miracles by booking one of our Egypt tour packages or Nile cruise to witness the amazing tombs of ancient Pharaohs at the Valley of the Kings plus explore the ancient places such as Giza pyramids, the Sphinx, Karnak & Hatshepsut temples, the great temples of Abu Simbel, and much more.
+The ancient lands of Luxor and Aswan are calling your name so don't miss this chance to be among living miracles by booking one of our Egypt Holiday packages or Nile River cruise to witness the amazing tombs of ancient Pharaohs at the Valley of the Kings plus explore the ancient places such as Giza pyramids, the Sphinx, Karnak & Hatshepsut temples, the great temples of Abu Simbel, and much more.